 Although there are many other “rich” neighborhoods, I believe that the neighborhoods that I will put in this list are not in discussion, besides I will put some statistical data in terms of prices per M2 of land and apartment costs.

 Undoubtedly the most expensive sector of Santo Domingo, although I will not list it in order of position, the Cacicazgos is the most expensive sector of the city with a price per M2 exceeding US$ 3,000 according to data I researched.

-In this sector is located the Anacaona Avenue, among the positive things of this sector is the “Mirador Sur park”, which is located throughout the Anacaona Avenue and functions as a “lung” of the southern part of the city.
+In this sector is located Anacaona Avenue, among the positive things of this sector, is the “Mirador Sur park”, which is located throughout Anacaona Avenue and functions as a “lung” of the southern part of the city.

-On the other side of the south viewpoint, there is an impressive ocean view, people who have apartments on Anacaona avenue have the view of the incredible extension of the park and then a wonderful ocean view, it is a simply great place to live.
+On the other side of the Mirador Sur Park, there is an impressive ocean view, people who have apartments on Anacaona avenue have the view of the incredible extension of the park and then a wonderful ocean view, it is a simply great place to live.

 I must emphasize that Anacaona Avenue does not have public transportation, so it is always fluid, the area is very safe and there are no marginalized neighborhoods around it.

 On Anacaona Avenue is the tallest tower in the Dominican Republic, and supposedly in the entire Caribbean, with 171 meters high and 41 floors.

 The Anacaona 27 Tower is crowned with a three-level penthouse (3,097 square meters) valued at US$15 million dollars, the most expensive in the country and the largest.

 I also read that it is the second largest penthouse in the world, so you can get an idea of the level of ostentation that is projected in this sector.